jonatas/timescaledb/docs/toolkit_ohlc.md

 # OHLC / Candlesticks

+!!!warning

+    OHLC is deprecated and will be replaced by [candlestick](/toolkit_candlestick).

 Candlesticks are a popular tool in technical analysis, used by traders to determine potential market movements.

 The toolkit also allows you to compute candlesticks with the [ohlc][1] function.